 Login to complete an entry or to access judging materials

-The Ellie Awards honor print and digital publications that consistently demonstrate superior execution of editorial objectives, innovative techniques, noteworthy journalistic enterprise and imaginative design.
-Originally limited to print magazines, the awards now recognize magazine-quality journalism published in any medium.
+Intended to advance the practice of journalism and promote the value of magazines and websites to readers and advertisers, the National Magazine Awards honor print and digital publications that consistently demonstrate superior execution of editorial objectives, innovative techniques, noteworthy enterprise and imaginative design.
+Originally limited to print magazines, the awards now recognize magazine journalism published in any medium, including newspapers and newsletters.
 Founded in 1966, the awards are sponsored by the American Society of Magazine Editors in association with the Columbia University Graduate School of Journalism and are administered by ASME.

 The National Magazine Awards have been reorganized this year to focus on the most essential storytelling categories and to ensure that the awards have a sustainable future by reducing costs (the administration and judging of the awards are entirely supported by entry fees and ASME-member dues).
 Categories in which relatively few entries have been received in recent years have been discontinued or consolidated with other categories.
 Some categories have been renamed, and several category descriptions have been rewritten.
 Rules have also been simplified and eligibility expanded.

 As a result, the Feature Design and Feature Photography categories have been consolidated with Design and Photography, and Columns and Commentary has been consolidated with Essays and Criticism.
 Digital Storytelling, Social Media and Community Journalism have been discontinued.
 The Personal Service and Leisure Interests categories have been renamed Service Journalism and Lifestyle Journalism, respectively.
 In addition, the ASME Awards for Photography and Illustration, previously part of the ASME Best Cover Contest, will now be presented with the National Magazine Awards.